 Proton Beam Therapy (PBT) is being introduced as an alternative to some traditional radiotherapy and new photon technologies.
 PBT uses protons to deliver a high dose of radiation to the exact tumour location while carefully sparing surrounding tissue and organs from radiation.
 The benefit of this, especially for tumours in close proximity to sensitive tissue and organs, coupled with the potential cost-savings due to the ability to treat previously untreatable disease, makes PBT an attractive therapeutic option in select pediatric and adult patients.

-In an effort to coordinate consistent access to planning and delivery of PBT for Canadian patients either in Canada or out of country, CAPCA, with the support of an expert Proton Beam Therapy Consensus Working Group, will conduct a current-state analysis of existing provincial- and national-level clinical guidelines and recommendations in Canadian jurisdictions, Europe and Australia to determine availability and scope of clinical and costing data.
-This analysis will help determine the need for pan-Canadian consensus-based recommendations.
+To coordinate consistent access to planning and delivery of PBT for Canadian patients either in Canada or out of country, CAPCA, with the support of an expert Proton Beam Therapy Consensus Working Group, conducted a current-state analysis of existing provincial- and national-level clinical guidelines and recommendations in Canadian jurisdictions, Europe and Australia and determined there was a need for pan-Canadian consensus-based recommendations.

 Expanding Lung Cancer Screening